d12frosted/elpa-mirror/gnu/denote-readme.txt

         construct new front matter values if appropriate.
 With optional `NO-CONFIRM', do not prompt to confirm the rewriting of the front matter.
 Otherwise produce a `y-or-n-p' prompt to that effect.
+With optional `NO-CONFIRM', save the buffer after performing the rewrite.
+Otherwise leave it unsaved for furthter review by the user.

   Function `denote-rewrite-keywords'
         Rewrite `KEYWORDS' in `FILE' outright according to `FILE-TYPE'.
 Do the same as `denote-rewrite-front-matter' for keywords, but do not ask for confirmation.
-This is for use in `denote-keywords-add', `denote-keywords-remove',
+With optional `SAVE-BUFFER', save the buffer corresponding to `FILE'.
+This function is for use in the commands `denote-keywords-add', `denote-keywords-remove', `denote-dired-rename-files', or
-        `denote-dired-rename-marked-files-with-keywords', or related.
+        related.

   Function `denote-update-dired-buffers'
         Update Dired buffers of variable `denote-directory'.
+Also revert the current Dired buffer even if it is not inside the `denote-directory'.
 Note that the `denote-directory' accepts a directory-local value for what we internally refer to as “silos” ([Maintain separate directories for notes]).

   Variable `denote-file-types'
         Alist of `denote-file-type' and their format properties.